ASL Airlines Flight Delay and Cancellation Compensation

 ASL Airlines Flight Cancellation Compensation

-In the event of a flight cancellation within two weeks of you’re supposed to leave, you could be eligible for compensation up to €600.
-But keep in mind – the airline can avoid paying if they offer you an alternative flight that doesn’t mess up your plans too much.
+If your flight is cancelled less than two weeks before your planned travel date, you could be eligible for compensation as much as €600.
+But keep in mind – the airline can avoid paying if they rebook you on a different flight that doesn’t mess up your plans too much.

 Advance NoticeRe-routing Requirements